epoupon/lms/README.md

 It allows you to access your music and your videos using an http(s) web interface.

 ## Features
- - Winamp-like interface, suited for large media collections
- - Audio/Video transcode for maximum interoperability and low bandwith requirements
+ - Audio transcode for maximum interoperability and low bandwith requirements
  - User management
  - Playlist support
  - MusicBrainzID support to handle duplicated artist and release names